E-commerce

 Sales pipeline or follow-up

-Checklist before sending the invoice
+Checklist before sending an invoice

 • Lines and quantities match the quote.